Janfred/draft-rieckers-radext-rfc6614bis/draft-rieckers-radext-rfc6614bis.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to the original authors of RFC 6614: Stefan Winter, Mice McCauley, Stig Venaas and Klaas Vierenga.
+Thanks to the original authors of RFC 6614: Stefan Winter, Mike McCauley, Stig Venaas and Klaas Vierenga.

 TODO more acknowledgements